Skip to content

 Frequently Asked Questions (FAQs)

-Is ODD genetic or caused by the environment?
+Is ODD genetic or environmental?

 ODD arises from both genetics and environment.
 Genes may influence temperament and emotional regulation, while inconsistent parenting, trauma, or family conflict raise risks.
 The condition reflects a complex interplay, explaining why siblings differ and why ODD sometimes runs in families.